clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 		$ sudo -s

 #.
-Make sure the user accounts already exit.
+Make sure the user accounts already exist.
 Use the following command to
 	list all users.